matrix-org/gsoc/IDEAS.md

 **Potential mentor**: Matthew Hodgson ([github](https://github.com/ara4n))

 ### IoT Dashboard with Matrix
-Matrix is ideal as a platform for the Internet of Things: simple, federated, persistant communication would allow devices and hubs to communicate with services and one another in a unified, open and extensible way.
+Matrix is ideal as a platform for the Internet of Things: simple, federated, persistent communication would allow devices and hubs to communicate with services and one another in a unified, open and extensible way.
 IoT devices and hubs could send their data into Matrix which would distibute and store it as necessary.

 This project would involve input into a set of standards for such devices to put data into Matrix as well as client of some kind for visualising, analysing and orchestrating the data from these devices and potentially interacting with them.
 This could take the form of a webapp which reads the data from Matrix (using the angular SDK) and/or similar mobile clients.
-The client would display a list of all of my devices that were feeding data into the system and a summary of the data they're sending, allowing me to view a summary of recent data or get more detail and potentially plot graphs of the data from devices (for example, the curent temperature of my home thermostat and its trend over the last month).
+The client would display a list of all of my devices that were feeding data into the system and a summary of the data they're sending, allowing me to view a summary of recent data or get more detail and potentially plot graphs of the data from devices (for example, the current temperature of my home thermostat and its trend over the last month).

 It's important that the system is open and usable by others, so specifying a format for data that's as flexible as possible whilst also providing rich, detailed information from each type of device would be an interesting problem.

 **Expected results**: one IoT dashboard web application, with some IoT devices integrated via the Matrix client-server API.
 Optionally also IoT application services for analysing/aggregating/visualising the resulting IoT data en mass.